jackb1434/PyLottery/README.md

 [4]: Exit the program

+This project is based off the chapter 7 lottery ticket project.

 When you generate a ticket, the program will generate a 7 length list of integers and then generate a new ticket called temp_ticket which will compare your ticket to the temp_ticket.
 If they match, you win a cash prize from $0-999999.
 Winning is determined by generating 2 random